torvalds/linux/Documentation/networking/ethtool-netlink.rst

 various existing products that document power consumption in watts rather than classes.
 If power limit configuration based on classes is needed, the conversion can be done in user space, for example by ethtool.

+When set, the optional ``ETHTOOL_A_PSE_PRIO`` attributes is used to control the PSE priority.
+Allowed priority value are between zero and the value of ``ETHTOOL_A_PSE_PRIO_MAX`` attribute.

+A lower value indicates a higher priority, meaning that a priority value of 0 corresponds to the highest port priority.
+Port priority serves two functions:

+ - Power-up Order: After a reset, ports are powered up in order of their priority from highest to lowest.
+Ports with higher priority (lower values) power up first.
+ - Shutdown Order: When the power budget is exceeded, ports with lower priority (higher values) are turned off first.

 PSE_NTF
 =======